meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 # 3
 ```

-Even simplier if you just want to iterate n numbers of times you can use the `times` method.
+Even simplier if you just want to iterate n numbers of times you can use the [`times`][times] method.

 ```crystal
 3.times do |n|